-Attempted Credits: Credits in which you are officially enrolled at the end of the registration "drop" period each semester.
+Attempted Credits: Credits in which you are officially enrolled after the registration "drop" period each semester.

 Cumulative Attempted Credits: The total number of credits registered during ALL terms of enrollment at LLTC as well as credits accepted by LLTC for transfer credit.